 +++ CHARACTERISTICS OF THE MASTERS +++

 Apart from this, the MAA_02 differ from the MAA_01 in the second year.
-The first year is the same for both programs, and has a structure of 3 terms of 3 months each.
+The first year is the same for both programmes, and has a structure of 3 terms of 3 months each.
 The first one is an introductory term that offers you the tools you will need in the following two terms, to develop the Research line Studio project.

 If a student chooses to undertake the MAA_02 he/she will have the chance to develop an Individual Thesis Project based on a research and development studio agenda, related with the 3 Research Lines of IAAC, and under the guidance of permanent IAAC faculty as well as external guest tutors.
 The thesis year also includes seminars that will be supporting the project development.
 Lectures and workshops are also part of the thesis year.

-Both programs share a common year, the MAA01, whereas they differ after these first 9 months.
+Both programmes share a common year, the MAA01, whereas they differ after these first 9 months.

 MAA 02 (MAA01+ THESIS) combines the first year Master with a second year of investigation to develop a thesis project.
-This program allows senior students, which already developed the appropriate sensibility and tools during the first year, to develop a personal investigation around the topics of advanced technology, architecture and urbanism, and study it deeply.
+This programme allows senior students, which already developed the appropriate sensibility and tools during the first year, to develop a personal investigation around the topics of advanced technology, architecture and urbanism, and study it deeply.
 During the second year students are required to deal with a project bearing in mind the possibility of developing it with iternational faculty and enterprises, highly specialized in different fields.

 This 18-month programme offers 130 ECTS CREDITS.

 Students receive 1 degree.
 (Master in Advanced Architecture and Thesis degree)

-MAA+OTF combines MAA01 with a postgraduate program called Open Thesis Fabrication (OTF), which is an intensive applied research program that combines Academy and Industry and focus on developing innovative solutions in a wide range of fields (architecture, design, construction interaction, technology).
-The program aims for the students to postulate innovative responses to Market-related needs.
-The program combines academic professors with experts from the industry creating a platform that enables them to understand the industry and to respond with new architectural and constructive ideas.
+MAA+OTF combines MAA01 with a postgraduate programme called Open Thesis Fabrication (OTF), which is an intensive applied research programme that combines Academy and Industry and focus on developing innovative solutions in a wide range of fields (architecture, design, construction interaction, technology).
+The programme aims for the students to postulate innovative responses to Market-related needs and it combines academic professors with experts from the industry creating a platform that enables them to understand the industry and to respond with new architectural and constructive ideas.